+(To S) Student and Parent) ГО: Date:

+TILL CONTRACTOR OF THE CONTRAC

+may be expelled from school pursuant to O.R.C.

+(Student's Nam

-(To Student and Parent) TO: Date: - This is to notify you that may be expelled from school pursuant to O.R.C.
-(Student's Name) §3313.66(B) for a period ofchild is expelled he/she is not allowed to come to so otherwise participate in other school-related activities chool is/are as follows: chool, attend classes or extracurricular activities, or in violation of paragraphs of the Code of Student Conduct.
-This will also notify you that the Superintendent may convicted of or adjudicated a delinquent child for a child was sixteen (16) years of age or older at the time violation listed in O.R.C. §3313.662(A), and if the You and your child have the opportunity to appear challenge the reasons for the possible expulsion or to to be held not less than three (3) nor more than five are unable to attend at the time indicated below, yextension is granted you will be notified of the new meeting, please notify me immediately. otherwise explain the child's actions.
-The hearing is (5) school days after this notice is given, but if you you have the right to request an extension.
-If an The hearing is to be conducted atm. o 20, at on, Superintendent cc: Student
+child is expelled he/she is not allowed to cor Expulsion from school means that while the me to school, attend classes or extracurricular activities, or activities.
+The reason(s) the child may be expelled from

+in violation of paragraphs of the Code of Student Conduct.

+ent may seek to permanently exclude the child, if the child is d for a violation listed in O.R.C. §3313.662(A), and if the the time of such violation.

+challenge the reasons for the possible expulsion to be held not less than three (3) nor more that are unable to attend at the time indicated by o appear before the Superintendent or his/her designee to on or to otherwise explain the child's actions.
+The hearing is an five (5) school days after this notice is given, but if you below, you have the right to request an extension.
+If an he new time and place.
+If you do not wish to appear for a

+The hearing is to be conducted at m. on,

+20, at

+·

+Superintendent

+cc: Student